engin7/engin7.github.io/d.md

 ### Security

+In our platform there is no tolerance for objectionable content or abusive users.
+Selling illegeal drugs or doing any other illegal activities in the chat rooms is not allowed and any information will be given to legal authorities.
 There is a feature to report a user in our chat rooms.
-We investigate user messages in 24 hours and permenantly delete accounts which violate our policies.
+We investigate reported user messages in 24 hours and permenantly delete accounts which violate our policies.
 Any user is responsible for their own safety.
 We recommend you to meet  other passengers in public places.

 ### Service Providers
 We may employ third party companies and individuals to facilitate our Service ("Service Providers"), to provide the Service on our behalf, to perform Service-related services or to assist us in analyzing how our Service is used.